Posted on: Nov 05, 2024

 Cam Kowalski

-I began my career with the RCMP back in 1984, fresh out of school.
+I began my career in policing fresh out of school in 1984 with the Hamilton-Wentworth Regional police, later transferring to the RCMP.
 Over the next 30 years, I served in Ontario and British Columbia, often pushing through injuries, as we were trained to do.
 But after retiring, I started to notice the lingering effects—loss of mobility and constant, chronic pain that seemed to accumulate over time.
 Managing chronic pain since then has been a constant journey.
 Finding the right specialists wasn’t easy, especially after relocating to Ontario, but places like the DeGroote Pain Clinic and the support from Veterans Affairs have been game-changers.
 They’ve provided tools, therapies, and guidance to help me manage day-to-day life.

 My message to fellow veterans: Don’t Wait.